17 equal temperament

 Figure 1: 17-ET on the regular diatonic tuning continuum at P5=705.88 cents.

 In music, 17 equal temperament is the tempered scale derived by dividing the octave into 17 equal steps (equal frequency ratios).
-Each step represents a frequency ratio of 2^{1/17}, or 70.6 cents.
+Each step represents a frequency ratio of $\sqrt[17]{2}$, or 70.6 cents.

 17-ET is the tuning of the regular diatonic tuning in which the tempered perfect fifth is equal to 705.88 cents, as shown in Figure 1 (look for the label "17-TET").

 History and use

 Alexander J. Ellis refers to a tuning of seventeen tones based on perfect fourths and fifths as the Arabic scale.
 In the thirteenth century, Middle-Eastern musician Safi al-Din Urmawi developed a theoretical system of seventeen tones to describe Arabic and Persian music, although the tones were not equally spaced.
 This 17-tone system remained the primary theoretical system until the development of the quarter tone scale.